 * Your mileage may vary.

 From November 10 through December 31 of last year, I challenged myself to write at least 1,000 words each day – a goal of 52,000 words over that span.
-My end total, on New Year’s Eve, was 51,249, which is extremely close, given my discoveries along the way.
+My end total, on New Year’s Eve, was 51,249, which is extremely close, given my discoveries throughout the process.
 Along the way, it was a joy and it was a slog; it was an unwavering taskmaster and an incredible productivity tool; an amazing release of creativity and a series of difficult mental challenges.

 Here’s what I found out: